Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How can you prevent nepotism in the workplace?

-1. Develop an active anti-nepotism policy.
+1. Create a clear anti-nepotism policy.

-“It’s not like great, big, giant, enormous policies, but just some written policies that say, ‘Hey, when you come to work here, we expect you to put the company first,’” Salmon Byrne said. “‘That means that you can’t act in a way that appears to preference your interests over ours, and here are some ways that can happen.’”
+“It’s not like great, big, giant, enormous policies, but just some written policies that say, ‘Hey, when you come to work here, we expect you to put the company first,'” Salmon Byrne explained. “‘That means that you can’t act in a way that appears to preference your interests over ours, and here are some ways that can happen.'”

-2. Maintain detailed job descriptions to guard against nepotism.
+2. Maintain clear, detailed job descriptions.

 Did You Know?Did you know